fleetdm/fleet/handbook/product/README.md

 usage](https://docs.google.com/spreadsheets/d/1Mh7Vf4kJL8b5TWlHxcX7mYwaakZMg_ZGNLY3kl1VI-c/edit#gid=0)
 available in Google Drive.

+Some of the data is forwarded to a [DataDog board](https://us5.datadoghq.com/dashboard/7pb-63g-xty/usage-statistics?from_ts=1682952132131&to_ts=1685630532131&live=true) and is available to Fleet team members.

 ## Rituals

 Directly Responsible Individuals (DRI) engage in the ritual(s) below at the frequency specified.